morten-pedersen/DND-notes/DND bobil notes.md

 - ring of spell storing
 - robe of eyes
 - rope of entanglement
-- iron bands of bilarro
+- stone of controlling earth elementals

 ## H
-- amulet of the planes
+- cloak of arachnida
 - ring of regeneration
-- staff of fire
-- staff of power
-- manual of quickness of action
-- rod of security
+- ring of shooting stars
 - robe of scintillating colors
 - robe of stars
 - rod of absorption
+- rod of security
+- staff of fire
+- staff of power
+- tome of leadership and influence

 ## I
+- cloak of invisibility
+- scarab of protection
+- staff of the magi
 - ring of invisibility
 - ring of spell turning
-- staff of the magi
+- robe of the archmagi hehe
 - well of many worlds
-- ring of three wishes
-- robe of the archmagi hehe
-- cloak of invisibility
-- scarab of protection